znegva/gurzr/README.md

 gurzr supports galleries - to use them just add a field `gallery` with `type: imagelist` to your ContentType.
-[PhotoSwipe](http://photoswipe.com/) is used as lightbox for the gallery images.
+[PhotoSwipe](http://photoswipe.com/) is used as light-box for the gallery images.

 Captions can be shown optionally, to manage this behavior add a field `show_gallery_captions` with `type: checkbox` to your ContentType.